From Monge-Ampere equations to envelopes and geodesic rays in the zero temperature limit: From Monge-Ampère equations to psh envelopes

 Given a smooth function $u$ we will write

-for the corresponding Monge-Ampère operator.
+for the corresponding Monge-Ampère operator (often dropping the subindex $\theta$ from the notation).
 In the case when the class $[\theta]$ is a \emph{Kähler class,} i.e. $[\theta]$ contains a smooth and strictly positive form $\omega$ (i.e. a Kähler form) we will, also fixing volume form $dV$ on $X,$ denote by $u_{\beta}$ the unique solution to the following complex Monge-Ampère equation:

 (the solution is automatically $\theta-$psh).
 More generally, the previous equation makes sense as long as the class $[\theta]$ is\emph{ big} (see section \ref{sub:The-case-of big class} below), but in general the unique $\theta-$psh solution $u_{\beta}$ will have $-\infty-$singularities (even if the singularities are always minimal \cite{begz}).
-We will be relying on the following regularity result: \begin{thm} \cite{b-d} .
+We recall the following regularity result: \begin{thm} \cite{b-d} .
 Let $\theta$ be a smooth $(1,1)-$form on a compact complex manifold $X$ such that $[\theta]$ defines a big cohomology class.
 Then the Laplacian of $u_{\theta}$ is locally bounded on a Zariski open subset $\Omega$ of $X$ (which can be taken as the Kähler locus of $[\theta]).$ As a consequence,$MA(u_{\theta})$ has an $L^{\infty}-$density, or more precisely: